What is Chinese (Mandarin) about?

 Big Idea Body:

-Ultimately, communication in an additional language is an important step towards global citizenship.
+Ultimately, communication in an additional language is the future-focused prerequisite for intercultural understanding and global citizenship.

-Ultimately, communication in an additional language is an important step towards global citizenship.
+Ultimately, communication in an additional language is the future-focused prerequisite for intercultural understanding and global citizenship.

 Big Idea Body:

 Languages create and represent meaning by employing unique systems of linguistic building blocks that give rise to endless possibilities for expression and exchange.
-These building blocks are inclusive of oral features, vocab, grammar, and syntax.
+These building blocks are inclusive of oral features, vocab, grammar and syntax.

 Chinese (Mandarin) belongs to a different language family than English or te reo Māori and has developed in different historical and social contexts.
-The resulting linguistic differences will give students the opportunity to reflect back on their own language(s) and develop an awareness that languages can make meaning in a variety of ways not encountered in European or Pacific languages.
-Most obviously, script and tones in Chinese (Mandarin), and the importance of registers of language to express respect or recognise social status.
-There are similarities as well, such as vocabulary around family relationships in Chinese (Mandarin) and te reo Māori.
+The resulting linguistic differences will give students the opportunity to reflect back on their first language(s) and to develop an awareness that languages can make meaning in a variety of ways not encountered in European or Pacific languages.
+Most obviously, this includes script and tones in Chinese (Mandarin), and the importance of registers of language to express respect or recognise social status.
+There are, however, similarities, as well.
+Examples include vocabulary around family relationships in Chinese (Mandarin) and te reo Māori.
+These similarities provide another opportunity to include te reo Māori as the first language reference point in additional language learning.
+By exploring both the similarities and differences, students will build an increasing understanding of how linguistic elements work together as they develop their linguistic proficiency in Chinese (Mandarin).

 Languages create and represent meaning by employing unique systems of linguistic building blocks that give rise to endless possibilities for expression and exchange.
-These building blocks are inclusive of oral features, vocab, grammar, and syntax.
+These building blocks are inclusive of oral features, vocab, grammar and syntax.

 Chinese (Mandarin) belongs to a different language family than English or te reo Māori and has developed in different historical and social contexts.
-The resulting linguistic differences will give students the opportunity to reflect back on their own language(s) and develop an awareness that languages can make meaning in a variety of ways not encountered in European or Pacific languages.
-Most obviously, script and tones in Chinese (Mandarin), and the importance of registers of language to express respect or recognise social status.
-There are similarities as well, such as vocabulary around family relationships in Chinese (Mandarin) and te reo Māori.
+The resulting linguistic differences will give students the opportunity to reflect back on their first language(s) and to develop an awareness that languages can make meaning in a variety of ways not encountered in European or Pacific languages.
+Most obviously, this includes script and tones in Chinese (Mandarin), and the importance of registers of language to express respect or recognise social status.
+There are, however, similarities, as well.
+Examples include vocabulary around family relationships in Chinese (Mandarin) and te reo Māori.
+These similarities provide another opportunity to include te reo Māori as the first language reference point in additional language learning.
+By exploring both the similarities and differences, students will build an increasing understanding of how linguistic elements work together as they develop their linguistic proficiency in Chinese (Mandarin).

 Big Idea Body:

 Language and culture continuously evolve together, influencing one another in the process.
-Language encodes culture and provides the means through which culture is shared and passed from one generation to the next – contributing to personal, community, national, and global identities.
+Language encodes culture and provides the means through which culture is shared and passed from one generation to the next – contributing to a sense of personal, community, and national identity.

 Language, culture, and identity are inextricably linked

 Language and culture continuously evolve together, influencing one another in the process.
-Language encodes culture and provides the means through which culture is shared and passed from one generation to the next – contributing to personal, community, national, and global identities.
+Language encodes culture and provides the means through which culture is shared and passed from one generation to the next – contributing to a sense of personal, community, and national identity.

 Big Idea Body:

-Another language opens up a whole new window on the world.
+"Another language opens up a whole new window on the world.
 It might be small and difficult to see through at first, but it gives you a different perspective, and it might make you realise that your first window could do with a bit of polishing and even enlarging."

 (Hone Tuwhare, Die deutsche Sprache und ich, NZCTE, Goethe-Institut, circa 1997)

-Language and thought are intricately intertwined.
+As the quote above indicates, language and thought are intricately intertwined and impact one another.
 Our language(s) can direct our thoughts and influence our perspectives without us always being aware of it.
+Therefore, engaging with another language gives us new metacognitive tools to think about languages as systems.

-The ability to critically examine diverse cultural and personal points of view, which is facilitated by developing proficiency in another language, is an invaluable skill in our increasingly diverse and globally connected world.
+Furthermore, the ability to critically examine diverse cultural and personal points of view, which is facilitated by developing proficiency in another language, is an invaluable skill in our increasingly diverse and globally connected world.

-Another language opens up a whole new window on the world.
+"Another language opens up a whole new window on the world.
 It might be small and difficult to see through at first, but it gives you a different perspective, and it might make you realise that your first window could do with a bit of polishing and even enlarging."

 (Hone Tuwhare, Die deutsche Sprache und ich, NZCTE, Goethe-Institut, circa 1997)

-Language and thought are intricately intertwined.
+As the quote above indicates, language and thought are intricately intertwined and impact one another.
 Our language(s) can direct our thoughts and influence our perspectives without us always being aware of it.
+Therefore, engaging with another language gives us new metacognitive tools to think about languages as systems.

-The ability to critically examine diverse cultural and personal points of view, which is facilitated by developing proficiency in another language, is an invaluable skill in our increasingly diverse and globally connected world.
+Furthermore, the ability to critically examine diverse cultural and personal points of view, which is facilitated by developing proficiency in another language, is an invaluable skill in our increasingly diverse and globally connected world.

 Big Idea Body:

-The process of acquiring an additional language requires regular commitment, practice, and repetition.
-It fosters perseverance and supports students to take ownership of their own learning.
-By doing so, they demonstrate and foster rangatiratanga, which encompasses student agency, leadership, and self-determination.
+Acquiring an additional language is a process that requires regular commitment, practice, and repetition.
+It fosters perseverance and allows students to take ownership of their own learning.

-Students are made aware of the processes of language acquisition and gain some insight into the most helpful strategies for communication.
-These can include pattern recognition, trial and error, techniques to memorise vocabulary, and effective use of tools like dictionaries, verb conjugators, and digital translators.
+Students are made aware of the processes of language acquisition and gain some insight into the most helpful strategies for progression.
+This can include pattern recognition, trial and error, techniques to memorise vocabulary, and effective use of tools like dictionaries, verb conjugators, and digital translators.
 Students are encouraged to find modes of learning that work best for them and to begin thinking like a linguist.

-The process of acquiring an additional language requires regular commitment, practice, and repetition.
-It fosters perseverance and supports students to take ownership of their own learning.
-By doing so, they demonstrate and foster rangatiratanga, which encompasses student agency, leadership, and self-determination.
+Acquiring an additional language is a process that requires regular commitment, practice, and repetition.
+It fosters perseverance and allows students to take ownership of their own learning.

-Students are made aware of the processes of language acquisition and gain some insight into the most helpful strategies for communication.
-These can include pattern recognition, trial and error, techniques to memorise vocabulary, and effective use of tools like dictionaries, verb conjugators, and digital translators.
+Students are made aware of the processes of language acquisition and gain some insight into the most helpful strategies for progression.
+This can include pattern recognition, trial and error, techniques to memorise vocabulary, and effective use of tools like dictionaries, verb conjugators, and digital translators.
 Students are encouraged to find modes of learning that work best for them and to begin thinking like a linguist.

 Key Competencies in Chinese (Mandarin)